Skip to content

 Bug

 The Drupal RDF module is currently limited in the complexity of graph you can generate.
-All fields must be mapped directly to either a literal value, or a reference to another Content Type instance, media type instance, or taxonomy term instance.
+All fields must be mapped directly to either a literal value, or a reference to another content type instance, media type instance, or taxonomy term instance.
 It is not currently possible to create blank nodes or skolemized nodes for nesting fields under more complex structures.

 Batch editing metadata in fields